George Gobel: Early years

 He was born George Leslie Goebel in Chicago on May 20, 1919, the only child of Hermann and Lillian (MacDonald) Goebel.
 His father, Hermann Goebel, who was then working as a butcher and grocer, had immigrated to the United States in the 1890s with his parents from the Austro-Hungarian Empire.
 His mother, Lillian (MacDonald) Goebel, was a native of Illinois, as was her mother, while Lillian's father, a tugboat captain, had immigrated from Scotland.

 Even before his 1937 graduation from Theodore Roosevelt High School in Chicago, Gobel was a country music singer on the National Barn Dance on Chicago's WLS radio and later on KMOX in St. Louis.
 In 1942, Gobel married his high-school sweetheart, Alice Rose Humecki.
-During World War II, he enlisted in the United States Army Air Forces and served as a flight instructor in AT-9 aircraft at Altus, Oklahoma, and later in B-26 Marauder bombers at Frederick, Oklahoma.
+During World War II, he enlisted in the United States Army Air Forces and served as a flight instructor in Curtiss AT-9 aircraft at Altus, Oklahoma, and later in Martin B-26 Marauder bombers at Frederick, Oklahoma.
 In a 1969 appearance on The Tonight Show Starring Johnny Carson, Gobel joked about his stateside wartime service: "There was not one Japanese aircraft that got past Tulsa."
 He resumed his career as an entertainer after the war, although he decided to focus predominantly on comedy rather than just singing.

 Television

 Gobel debuted his comedy series on NBC on October 2, 1954.
 It showcased his quiet, homespun style of humor, a low-key alternative to what audiences had seen on Milton Berle's shows.
 A huge success, the popular series made the crew-cut Gobel one of the biggest comedy stars of the 1950s.
-The weekly show featured vocalist Peggy King and actress Jeff Donnell (semi regularly), as well as numerous guest artists, including such stars as James Stewart, Henry Fonda, Fred MacMurray, Kirk Douglas, and Tennessee Ernie Ford.
+The weekly show featured vocalist Peggy King and actress Jeff Donnell (semiregularly), as well as numerous guest artists, including such stars as James Stewart, Henry Fonda, Fred MacMurray, Kirk Douglas, and Tennessee Ernie Ford.
 In 1955, Gobel won an Emmy Award for "most outstanding new personality."
 On October 24, 1954, Gobel did a 12-minute spot on Light's Diamond Jubilee, a two-hour TV special broadcast on all four U.S. television networks of the time.

 Gobel and his business manager David P. O'Malley formed a production company, Gomalco, a composite of their last names.
 In addition to Gobel's own series, the company produced the first four years (1957–61) of Leave It to Beaver, as well as the films The Birds and the Bees (1956) and I Married a Woman (1958), both starring Gobel.